pihomeserver/GMK87-Tool/README.md

 * Date

 ## Warning
 It has been tested only under Arch.
-For windows, please look at https://github.com/ikkentim/gmk87-usb-reverse
+For Windows, please look at https://github.com/ikkentim/gmk87-usb-reverse

 ## To do
 * Find saturation parameter
-* Use parameter files instead hardcoded values
 * Find how to retrieve settings from the keyboard to update only specific settings instead of all
 * Upload images feature